yike5460/shortvideo-online/README.md

 ## Search Service

-### Overall Workflow:
+### User Workflow
-1. user input multimodal queries (text or image) along with the video path (Youtube url for remote video and local video path for local video) to search video clips with the following options:
+1. user input multimodal queries (text, audio, image) along with the video path (Youtube url for remote video and local video path for local video) to search video clips with the following options:
-- exact keywords search according to the video image, e.g. hummingbird in the video, or joe biden, caption American
-- exact keywords search according to the video audio, e.g. make america great again speech in the video
+- exact keywords search according to the video audio or frames, e.g. user input the text "make america great again speech" or "hummingbird"
-- fuzzy semantic expression search, e.g. all the slang prompted in the video
+- fuzzy semantic expression search according to the video audio or frames, e.g. user input the text "all the slang prompted in the video" or "all the birds in the video"
+- audio search, e.g. user input the audio with voice "make america great again speech"
-- image search, e.g. find the video clip that contains the image of a hummingbird
+- image search, e.g. user input the image of a hummingbird
+- advanced hybrid search, e.g. user input the image of a Joe Biden and the audio of "make america great again speech", setting the weight of the audio to 0.3 and the image to 0.7

 2. user will get output inlcude list of (top k) video clips along with the duration timestamp include the queries, in format of json
 ```json